atharvacc/c2GAN/README.md

 ## CCGAN model

-A python code for CCGAN aims at addressing problems during the imaging procedure of microscopy.
+A readable python code for CCGAN aims at realizing unsupervised domian mapping in optical microscopy.

-You can find the cycleGAN paper [here][https://arxiv.org/abs/1703.10593].
 Next we will mentor you step by step how to implement our computational model.

 ## Directory structure